Implicit attitude: Degree of awareness

 Current research supports the idea that there are three different aspects of attitudes captured by current indirect measures that could be outside of conscious awareness: the source, the content, and the impact of an attitude.
 Source awareness is described as the "awareness of the origin of a particular attitude" (emphasis added).
+For instance, understanding that a negative attitude toward a specific group stems from societal stereotypes reflects source awareness.
 Content awareness is differentiated from source awareness by the lack of awareness about the attitude, rather than simply its origin.
+In other words, it refers to being conscious of the attitude itself.
+While some implicit attitudes operate without conscious acknowledgment, research indicates that individuals can often predict their implicit biases, suggesting a degree of content awareness.
 Finally, one may have awareness of both the attitude and its source but the attitude may still have influences on thought or behavior beyond ones awareness; this can be thought of as impact awareness.
+Even when aware of an attitude and its source, individuals might not realize or fully understand their attitudes' effects on their actions.
 Conclusions have been made that both indirectly assessed and self-reported attitudes can be characterized by lack of source awareness, there is no evidence for lack of content awareness of indirectly assessed attitudes, and there is some evidence showing that indirectly assessed, but not self-reported, attitudes can be characterized by lack of impact awareness.
-The most compelling evidence for content awareness of implicit attitudes has showed that people are highly accurate in predicting their scores on the Implicit Association Test.
+The most compelling evidence for content awareness of implicit attitudes has shown that people are highly accurate in predicting their scores on the Implicit Association Test.

+There are a few ongoing debates on implicit attitudes within the field.
+Some researchers argue that implicit attitudes function entirely outside of conscious awareness, influencing behavior without individuals' explicit recognition.
+This perspective suggests that people may hold biases they are unaware of, which can affect their judgments and actions unconsciously.
+Conversely, other scholars propose that individuals possess partial or even full awareness of their implicit attitudes.
+Evidence supporting this view includes studies where participants accurately predict their performance on implicit measures, such as the Implicit Association Test (IAT), indicating a conscious recognition of their biases.
+Furthermore, the relationship between implicit (unconscious) and explicit (conscious) attitudes is complex.
+While some studies find low correspondence between the two, suggesting a lack of awareness, others report significant correlations, implying that individuals might be aware of their implicit biases to some extent.

 Flexibility

+Previous Research and Implicit Attitude Flexibility

+Previous research has proposed that implicit research is difficult to change due to the quick, automatic retrieval of semantic information that is stored in long-term memory.
+This retrieval also occurs unconsciously, therefore it is harder to change.